 4. Returning to work can prevent boredom

 However, for many, having this much time to fill is not so welcome.
-A survey commissioned by the National Citizens Service (NCS) concluded that the average retiree grows bored after only a year and that 1 in 10 respondents reported that they were struggling to fill their time after just five months.
-So if you are feeling bored, or somewhat aimless, you’re not alone.
+A survey commissioned by the National Citizens Service (NCS) concluded that the average retiree grows bored after only a year and that one in 10 respondents reported that they were struggling to fill their time after just five months.
+So if you’re feeling bored or somewhat aimless, you’re not alone.

-Returning to work can be an effective way to re-establish purpose and a routine in your life, and combat boredom.
+Returning to work can help with re-establishing purpose and a routine in your life – as well as combating boredom.

 5. Returning to work can be an opportunity to try something new

-Working can provide us with a sense of empowerment because it’s often a place where we are needed, relied upon, and respected.
-Therefore, when this is lost, it’s common for retirees to feel a lack of purpose and fulfilment, and a yearning to contribute to something.
-As a result, many older adults are using their retirement period to pursue what is known in the US as an ‘encore career’.
+Working can provide us with a sense of empowerment because it’s often a place where we’re needed, relied upon, and respected.
+Therefore, without work, it’s common for retirees to experience a loss of purpose and fulfilment, and a yearning to contribute to something.
+As a result, many older adults are using their retirement period to pursue what’s becoming known as an ‘encore career’.

 6. Returning to work could mean starting your own business

-Maybe, like many people, you’ve always dreamed of starting a business of your own or becoming your own boss.
-If so, then going back to work after retirement could present you with the perfect opportunity.
+Maybe, like many people, you’ve always dreamed of starting a business or becoming your own boss.
+If so, going back to work after retirement could present you with the perfect opportunity.

 Starting a business or becoming self-employed is an increasingly popular choice for retirees looking to get back into the workplace.
-Age UK tells us that the number of self-employed people over 65 has more than doubled over the past five years.
+Age UK tells us that the number of self-employed people over 65 has more than doubled in recent years.

-Starting a business is a great way to find exactly what you want from a career – you can revisit some old passions and work on your own terms.
+Becoming a business owner can help you discover exactly what you want from a career – you can revisit some old passions and work on your own terms.
 Plus, your professional and life experiences can give you an edge.

-For more on starting a business later in life, you might want to have a read of David Prest’s story.
+For more information on starting a business later in life, why not read David Prest’s story?
 David started a successful vintage-themed catering company in his 50s.

 Why should I be cautious about returning to work?

-While there are many benefits of returning to work after retirement, there are also a few reasons why you should be cautious about the decision.
+While there are many benefits of returning to work after retirement, there are also a few reasons why you should think carefully about the decision…

 1. Consider the impact of returning to work on your physical health